Skip to main content

 Where the Simulator Makes the Biggest Difference

-Sharp, motivated students who study four hours for every one flight hour can be endorsed for solo around 10 hours of airplane time.
-Realistically, very sharp students complete solo preparation in about 20 hours.
+For example, sharp, motivated students who study four hours for every one flight hour can be endorsed for solo around 10 hours of airplane time.
+Realistically, though, very sharp students finish solo prep in about 20 hours.

-The most motivated students can also begin building instrument rating knowledge in the simulator.
-The minimum age for an instrument rating is 17 — starting early gives them a head start.
+In addition, the most motivated students can start building instrument rating knowledge in the simulator.
+The minimum age for an instrument rating is 17 — so starting early gives them a head start.

 AGE17